 Human Services Program

-The Human Services Program seeks to strengthen the ability of Christian churches and ministries to provide human/social services to individuals and families in need.
+The Human Services Program seeks to strengthen the ability of Christian ministries to provide human/social services to individuals and families in need.
 Programs that enable people to increase their self-sufficiency and improve their capability to lead a Christian life are a priority for this program area.
 The goals of this program area are to help reduce the costs of providing human services, improve efficiency of delivery of human services, and make these services more available and accessible to people in need.
 The foundation is interested in funding human services delivery models, methods, and programs that are innovative, repeatable, and reproducible by church and para-church ministries, and programs that have an effective Christian discipleship component.